Women’s Boxing World C’ships: India’s Nikhat, Manisha and Parveen enter semi-finals to assure medals

 The third medal came from Parveen (63kg) who defeated Tajikistan’s Shoira Zulkaynarova by an unanimous 5-0 scoreline.

-Nikhat, 25-year-old boxer from Telangana once again showed her technical supremacy to hand the country its first medal at this year’s tournament with an impressive victory in the 52kg quarter-final.
+Nikhat, the 25-year-old boxer from Telangana once again showed her technical supremacy to hand the country its first medal at this year’s tournament with an impressive victory in the 52kg quarter-final.
 Nikhat’s aggressive intent and clean attack left no chance for Davison.
 The Indian had a 3-2 scoreline at the end of the first round, then made it 5-0 at the end of two, and finished with an overall 5-0 as she looked in complete control after a tight start.

 Nikhat will now take on Caroline De Almeida of Brazil in the semi-finals.
 De Almeida defeated the 2018 Commonwealth Games silver Ireland’s Carly McNaul of Ireland by unanimous decision.